chrisfcarroll/Azure-VM-Run/README.md

 3. Step zero for both options is, [install the az cli, and login](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

 # Option 1.
-Start-OnVM.ps1 using a Microsoft Data Science Virtual Machine image
+Virtual Machine with GPU and ML tooling

 _*Required*_: `ssh` and some basic familiarity with it